-The report published in 2017 by the Government Office for Science entitled "The future of the sea: trends in aquaculture" states that Aquaculture has considerable social benefits: for example, Scottish aquaculture production generates at least £1 billion in turnover across the UK and supports 8,800 jobs.
-This report highlights that There are relatively few studies on public attitudes to aquaculture development but those that have been undertaken do not point to a widespread antipathy to aquaculture, especially when appropriate information is provided.
+The report published in 2017 by the Government Office for Science entitled "The future of the sea: trends in aquaculture", states that Aquaculture has considerable social benefits: for example, Scottish aquaculture production generates at least £1 billion in turnover across the UK and supports 8,800 jobs.
+This report highlights that There are relatively few studies on public attitudes to aquaculture development but those that have been undertaken do not point to a widespread antipathy to aquaculture (Whitmarsh and Palmieri 2009; 2011), especially when appropriate information is provided (Altintzoglou et al. 2010; Chu et al. 2010).

 Spanish stakeholders, coming from the general public, industry, public administration and academia, seem to be in consensus in what concerns the enhancement of seafood supply from aquaculture products.
-However, there seems to be more skepticism regarding the origin and quality of the seafood from aquaculture, particularly coming from the general public, suggesting that a raise of awareness is needed towards a more sustainable direction, as well as the creation of (Protected) "Denomination of Origin" (PDO) labels, increased traceability of products, information about the origin and composition of feed, among others, which would automatically improve the image of aquaculture.
+However, there seems to be more scepticism regarding the origin and quality of the seafood from aquaculture, particularly coming from the general public, suggesting that a raise of awareness is needed towards a more sustainable direction, as well as the creation of (Protected) "Denomination of Origin" (PDO) labels, increased traceability of products, information about the origin and composition of feed, among others, which would automatically improve the image of aquaculture.

 In France, the administrative managers of the Brittany region consider that aquaculture products are consumed for special events and not as a daily meal.
 The nutritional quality of aquaculture products is a key element for consumers, as well as the price.
-In fact, academic researchers suggest that, in order to enhance the consumption of aquaculture products, there should be a reduction of their price, as a possible strategy to increase the consumption.
+In fact, academic researchers suggest that, to enhance the consumption of aquaculture products, there should be a reduction of their price, as a possible strategy to increase the consumption.